zoundibona/K8sWebhook/README.md

 kubectl edit -n kube-system cm coredns <br>

 This will edit the configmap used for Kubernetes core DNS.
-See below file you will find a host entry that resolve the dns name to IP
+You will find a host entry in below output that resolves the dns name(server.webhook.com) to IP (192.168.1.4 which is IP of webhook server)